abhsrivastava/abhsrivastava.github.io/_posts/2017-10-27-Replace-SprayTestKit-With-Custom-DSL.md

 When we apply the `~>` operator on the Request object the compilation will fail. this will cause the compiler to look for an implicit conversion. it will convert our Request object to the RequestOps type.
 Luckily our functions like 'addHeader' and 'addCookie' are of type Request => Request.
 So we can easily do `Post(...) ~> addheader(...)`.

 So the last piece now is the check method.
-We will apply the same stragety as we did for adding headers.
+We will apply the same strategy as we did for adding headers.
 We will have a function called check.
 Which takes in a function as a input parameter.
-This input parameter function accepts a Respnose object and then returns another function as output. the output function is of type Request => Unit.
+This input parameter function accepts a Response object and then returns another function as output. the output function is of type Request => Unit.

 ```scala
 case class WebTestKitResponse(status: StatusCodes.Value, body: String)